On Group Relative Policy Optimization Collapse in Agent Search: The Lazy Likelihood-Displacement: LLD in Tool-Integrated GRPO Collapse

-To address Lazy Likelihood Displacement (LLD), we introduce a family of likelihood-preserving regularizers that prevent the model from unintentionally reducing the likelihood of responses during GRPO training.
-Specifically, for the given preserving responses $\y_i \in \ypre$, we compare its token-level likelihood under the old policy (previous step) and the fine-tuned policy.
-Our base regularizer penalizes only the tokens whose likelihood decreases after an update.
+To mitigate LLD, we propose a likelihood-preserving regularizer, \ours, which prevents unintended reductions in response likelihood during GRPO training.
+Specifically, for each given preserving response $\y_i \in \ypre$, we compare token-level likelihoods under the previous and current policies, and quantify their change by

-\textbf{LLD: Token-Level Likelihood Preservation.} LLD applies a \emph{token-level penalty}: within each response $\mathbf{y}_i$, only likelihood-reducing tokens contribute to the loss:

-This token-level selectivity ensures that the model is penalized only for genuinely harmful likelihood reductions, without interfering with updates that improve the response overall.
-However, some responses may still be globally improving even if a few individual tokens decrease; penalizing such cases may introduce overly strong constraints.
+where $i$ indexes samples, $t$ actions (turns), and $k$ tokens.
+Positive $\Delta_{i,t,k}$ indicates a likelihood decrease after the update.
+These tokens are candidates for regularization.